giboooo/NodeJS-MongoDB-GraphQL-React/README.md

   on chrome:
   materialize.min.js:6 [Violation] Added non-passive event listener to a scroll-blocking 'touchstart' event.
 Consider marking event handler as 'passive' to make the page more responsive.
 See https://www.chromestatus.com/feature/5745543795965952

+  [Violation] Added non-passive event listener to a scroll-blocking <some> event.
+Consider marking event handler as 'passive' to make the page more responsive.
+See <URL>
+  [Violation] Forced reflow while executing JavaScript took 49ms

   on firefox:
   Source map error: TypeError: NetworkError when attempting to fetch resource.
   Resource URL: moz-extension://44057ac1-5bd8-4cab-af62-d08c0c577047/node_modules/webextension-polyfill/dist/browser-polyfill.js